carlosdiaz77/Challenge_5_PyBer_Analysis/README.md

    We can get a clear insight with this graph:

-  -The proportion of each city type is consistent throughout this period.
+  - The proportion of each city type is consistent throughout this period.

 ## Summary: